Noetherian approximation of algebraic spaces and stacks

-Note that if $X$ has the completeness property, then so has $U\subseteq X$ for any quasi-compact open subset.
-We introduce the auxiliary condition: { {{\upshape{(C2*)}}} \begin{enumerate} \item For every object $\sF\in \catC$ there is a filtered direct system of finitely presented objects $\sF_\lambda\in \catC$ and a surjection $\varinjlim_{\lambda} \sF_\lambda\surj \sF$. \end{enumerate}}
+In the introduction, the completeness property only entailed~\ref{I:C2} for the category of quasi-coherent $\sO_X$-modules but, as we will see in Lemma~\pref{L:enough-to-show-P1+C1-or-C2*}, the two definitions are equivalent.
+Note that if $X$ has the completeness property, then so has $U\subseteq X$ for any quasi-compact open substack.
+We also introduce the following auxiliary condition. { {{\upshape{(C2*)}}} \begin{enumerate} \item For every object $\sF\in \catC$, there is a filtered direct system of finitely presented objects $\sF_\lambda\in \catC$ and a surjection $\varinjlim_{\lambda} \sF_\lambda\surj \sF$. \end{enumerate}}